Automating processes with

 anacron, and is helpful for machines that are not up all the time, such as workstations and notebooks.
 The reason for this is that while

-cron runs jobs on a schedule, if the machine is off when job is scheduled, the job does not run.
+cron runs jobs on a schedule, if the machine is off at the scheduled job time, the job does not run.
 With

 anacron the job will run when the machine is on again, even if the scheduled run was in the past.